-Gross domestic product, better known as GDP, also soars when both girls and boys are being offered educational opportunities.
+Gross domestic product also soars when both girls and boys are being offered educational opportunities.
 When 10 percent more women attend school, GDP increases by three percent on average.

 When women are provided with equal rights and equal access to education, they go on to participate in business and economic activity.
 Increased earning power and income combat against current and future poverty through feeding, clothing and providing for entire families.